ArtHitParade

 Indeed, a Louis XVI commode and secretaire had been sold separately, and to two different clients, for a price quoted as "enormous, never before given for a piece of furniture" in the article, of 9450 pounds each.
 Mounted in gilt bronze by Gouthière, these two ebony furniture lacquered in black and gold are bearing the monogram of Marie-Antoinette.

 The sale of the Safra collection by Sotheby's lasted four days, from October 18 to 21, 2011.
 A pair of furniture was sold for $ 6.9M from a lower estimate of $ 5M, lot 749.
-This commode and its secrétaire en suite had been included in the Hamilton sale.
-Like the two royal furniture discussed above, they are from Louis XVI time, mounted in bronze and lacquered.
+This commode and its secrétaire en suite have a provenance from the Hamilton sale.
+Like the two royal furniture discussed above, they are from Louis XVI period, mounted in bronze and lacquered.

 They are attributed to Adam Weisweiler.

-The estimated date given in the catalog is circa 1795, after the death of Louis XVI.
+The estimated date given by the auction house is ca 1795, after the death of Louis XVI.
 It is possible that this set was intended to Tsar Paul I, but it has not been been delivered to him.

 Karl Lagerfeld sagte einmal: "Im 18.
 Jahrhundert, wenn Sie da Geld hatten, konnten Sie noch was Schönes kaufen.
 Heute, wenn Sie viel Geld haben, können Sie vor allem etwas Grauenhaftes kaufen".
 Wie gut, dass man Antiquitäten aus dem 18.
 Jahrhundert auch heute noch kaufen kann.